JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 	- Dynamic ARP Inspection (DAI):
 		- What?
-			- DAI prevents ARP sp
+			- DAI prevents ARP spoofing attacks by ensuring that ARP requests and responses are valid.
+DAI uses the DHCP snooping bindng database to verify that sender's MAC address matches the IP address

+/